Kinematical Cusp and Resonance Interpretations of the $X(2900)$: Triangle Final State Interaction Models

 \subsection{Final State Interactions}

 We have argued that four channels are naturally relevant to the description of $\bar{D}K$ production in $B$ decay and have chosen to use one-pion-exchange as a guide in modelling the final state interactions among these channels.
 Thus interactions that carry $D\to D$, $K\to K$, and $D_1 \to D$ are disallowed.
-In addition, the vertex $\bar D_1\bar D\pi$ is S-wave and thus is somewhat unusual in modelling of this sort.
-Its phenomenology has been discussed in the context of the LHCb pentaquark states in Ref.~\cite{Burns:2019iih}.

 Although this description of the final state interactions can be carried to completion, we find it expedient to simplify and generalize it somewhat.
 Thus we replace the central, tensor, and vector interactions of the one-pion-exchange scenario with regulated separable interactions that are described by universal form factors and channel couplings, as follows: